Navier–Stokes existence and smoothness

-The Navier–Stokes equations
+Navier–Stokes equations

 In mathematics, the Navier–Stokes equations are a system of nonlinear partial differential equations for abstract vector fields of any size.
 In physics and engineering, they are a system of equations that model the motion of liquids or non-rarefied gases (in which the mean free path is short enough so that it can be thought of as a continuum mean instead of a collection of particles) using continuum mechanics.
 The equations are a statement of Newton's second law, with the forces modeled according to those in a viscous Newtonian fluid—as the sum of contributions by pressure, viscous stress and an external body force.
 Since the setting of the problem proposed by the Clay Mathematics Institute is in three dimensions, for an incompressible and homogeneous fluid, only that case is considered below.

 Let $\mathbf{v}(\boldsymbol{x},t)$ be a 3-dimensional vector field, the velocity of the fluid, and let $p(\boldsymbol{x},t)$ be the pressure of the fluid.
 The Navier–Stokes equations are: